How to compare BT, Sky and Virgin TV

 However, you'll need more than a hankering for high definition to actually see in HD: even if you've got a fancy HD TV you're not actually watching high definition without a subscription to either Sky, Virgin Media or Freeview HD.

-We say this because, according to the BVA, 6.5 million people think that they're watching HD TV when, in fact, they're just seeing normal quality because they're missing vital equipment.
+We say this because, according to the BVA, in 2012 6.5 million people though that they were watching HD TV when, in fact, they're just seeing normal quality because they were missing vital equipment.

 Sky are way ahead of other providers in terms of HD channels, although a recent package shake up means customers now have to pay slightly more to get them.